jtlemon/drill_controller/mega_shield/checklist.md

 The original chip used is a DIP package and totally out of stock, it also costs a good amount.

-Replacement will be done using the 6N137 which is a jellybean component so highly availble from various manufactures.
+Replacement could be done using the 6N137 which is a jellybean component so highly availble from various manufactures.

 **NOTE:** Digital isolator's offer higher speed and don't suffer from the slow